1. On this page, you can apply to the forthcoming editions of the Jean-Pictet Competition (Anglophone editions).

 3. Applications must be written in French for candidates to the Francophone session (38th edition) and in English for candidates in any of the Anglophone sessions (36th, 37th, 38th or 39th edition).
 If, as a team, you are applying for both the Francophone and the Anglophone sessions, you must complete a file in each of the two languages.

 4. No data is stored online, so make sure you have all the required documents before you start entering data.
 In particular, you will need the following four documents:

 - For each team member, a CV without an ID photo;

 - A certificate signed by a person in charge in the University, written on the basis of the model available here.

 Each of these four documents must be in pdf format and less than 800 Kb in size.

 5. Please note the following:

-- The answers to the three selection questions can be copied directly from a word processor while keeping the layout.
+- In some cases, pasting the answers to the three selection questions from a word processor while keeping the layout leads to exceed the limit to the number of words.
 Be careful not to exceed the maximum number of words and not to indicate anything (name of the University, names of the candidates...) that would make it possible to identify the answers to questions 1 and 2: they are evaluated anonymously.

 - For step 2, indicate your full name exactly as it appears on the passport you will use when you travel.
 If you use a diminutive of your first name (for example Kate instead of Katherine, Micha instead of Mikhail...) and want it to appear as such on your badge and the list of participants, indicate it in the field provided for this purpose.

 - Applicants over 30 years old at the time of application must request a waiver, preferably before applying (see article 4 of the Competition Rules).

 - For steps 4, 5 and 6, you can enlarge the field for greater readability by "dragging" the lower right corner of the field concerned.